fastoch/Networking/Transport_Layer.md

 # TCP Acknowledgement & Windowing

 The TCP window is the number of data segments the sender is allowed to send without getting an acknowledgement from the receiver.
+The sender needs to buffer outgoing segments until it receives an acknowledgement.
 The sender cannot transmit any more data until it receives an acknowledgement.

 With a window size of 1, the throughput would be very low, because the receiver would have to send an ACK for each segment.
-The sender needs to buffer outgoing segments until it receives an acknowledgement.
+The time is reduced in half when increasing the window size from 1 to 3.

+Rather than using a fixed window size, hosts tend to use **sliding windows**.
+They start with a small window size, and then increase the window size to gauge the amount of data that the receiver can receive,
+and what the network can handle.

+The window size increases until a packet is dropped, or until the receiving host cannot handle the amount of incoming data.

 ---